cwinfosec/skynet/README.md

 ## Usage

 Once SKYNET is set up and running, users can interact with it by sending SMS messages to the Twilio number configured in the `src_phone` variable within `skynet.py`.
 SKYNET will process the incoming messages using GPT-3 and respond accordingly.

-## Contributing

-Contributions to SKYNET are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## License